gemrb/gemrb.github.io/Modding.md

 ## Modding on Mac

-Since the extra game data, including the GemRB override directory, is inside the app bundle, when you need to modify an override file you will need to right click the application and select “Show Package Contents” and navigate to “Contents/Resources/override”.
+Since the extra game data, including the GemRB override directory, is inside the app bundle, when you need to modify an override file you will need to right click the application and select “Show Package Contents” and navigate to `Contents/Resources/override`.

 ## Notes to modders

 Since WeiDU 247 you don't have to treat GemRB any differently than the rest of the games.
+Once GemRB is ran on an installed game, it will leave a `gemrb_path.txt` file with the path to engine files.
+WeiDU will then automatically use that for extra search paths.

 For the curious, here is a table of the common paths involved.
 If you find a reason to mod something in gemrb/override, do let us know.